learn-co-curriculum/submitting-a-lab-osx/README.md

 Once the Pull Request is created, you're done and Learn will update the lesson progress accordingly and allow you to proceed to the next lesson.

 ![PR](https://dl.dropboxusercontent.com/s/zw5axlrl07e4yj3/2015-10-02%20at%201.25%20AM.png)

+**Note: Sometimes GitHub changes their interface and workflow a little, but the premise will always be the same.**

 ### Conclusion of `git` workflow